spacekookie/website/README.md

 # fun memory violations

 This is my website, running at https://spacekookie.de.
-It's built with Pelican and my own theme, called `crumbs` (because kookies...).
+It's built with Pelican and uses my own theme, called `crumbs` (because kookies...).

-The theme itself is pretty non-linear and uses a lot of sub-components that are included from multiple files to generate HTML as needed.
+The theme itself is pretty easy, only implementing the bits that I need, and using some components to deduplicate template code.
-This way there's not a lot of direct inheritence between templates, but rather "behaviours", that are included into coherent pages.

-If you have questions, just ask :)

 There's a ["permadraft"] folder of articles that never quite made it.
 Some of them are farely fleshed out but either the time to publish them passed or I otherwise thought it'd be a bad idea ot put them on the blog.

 Their HTML pages are still being built and published, but not included in any index page (like `blog`).
 If you can find one, feel free to hot-link to it.

 ## How to build

 The easiest way to build the website is with [nix].
 Simply run `nix-shell` in this directory to install require dependencies.
 Then you can use `make` to get access to a whole bunch of website commands, such as `build`, or `devserver`.
 The dev server is hosted on port 8000.

 **Manual install**

 If you don't use nix, you need to install `python3` and `pip`.
 The python dependencies are `pelican`, `markdown` and `webassets`.
 Please for the love of god use a `virtualenv` 😬.

 ```bash
 pip install pelican markdown webassets